e-fork/pillar/README.md

 Pillar
 ======
 Drupal 7 Profile/Distribution for fast projectcreation.
-This profile was developed by www.e-fork.de and www.devtim.de.
+This profile was developed by (https://www.e-fork.de "e-fork") and (https://www.devtim.de "devtim").
 It gives easy start assistance for the most drupal website-projects.
 The most needed modules are already configured so the installation gives some optimized behauvior for editors, admins and also includes SEO via metatags.
 It also uses the Media (7.x-2.0-alpha3+79-dev) module for filemanagent, and the mediaelent.js for HTML5-Video support for older browsers.
 Backend-theme is adminimal, frontend-theme is ZURB Foundation V5 to give the best experience for responsive behauvior.

 Quick install and usage
 =======================